Kraljic Matrix: the Basics and Example

 What is Kraljic Matrix?

-This matrix helps a company gain an insight into the working methods of the purchasing department and how they spend their time on various products.
+The matrix system helps organizations track purchasing department work activities and their allocation between various products.
 The Kraljic Matrix also makes clear which articles can be subcontracted and therefore do not have to be ordered again and which articles involve a particular risk.

 Dimensions of the Kraljic Matrix